Skip to main content

 What does a PC video card look like?

-A PC video card is a rectangular expansion card with gold contacts on the bottom and display output ports on the side that plugs into a motherboard slot.
+A PC video card looks like a thin, rectangular circuit board (about 4.5–12 inches long) with a row of gold-colored contacts on the bottom and 1–6 display ports on the metal bracket at the back.

 Where is the video card in a PC?

-In most desktop PCs, the video card sits near the bottom-left of the case, inserted into the primary PCIe x16 slot on the motherboard.
+In most desktop PCs, the video card sits near the bottom-left corner of the case, inserted into the primary PCIe x16 slot on the motherboard and screwed into the case’s rear I/O bracket.

 Do I need a video card for my PC?